WorkingSpec/ws-client-api-example/README.md

 ## Overview

-This is a working example of the web code used to:
+This is working web code to:
-* generate a selection grid of Working Spec 3D interactive models
+* generate a selection grid of your Working Spec 3D interactive models
 * respond to user selection by launching the Working Spec WebGL player in a popup window.

-The 3 files used in this demo are in the _www_ folder:
+The _www_ folder contains the 3 files required by this demo:

 * _index.html_
 * _main.css_
 * _main.js_

+## Run the demo

 To run this demo simply: